An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

-We now explain how \cite{DQpoisson} adapts to give quantisations of $0$-shifted Poisson structures on dg manifolds.
+We now explain how \cite{DQpoisson} gives quantisations of $0$-shifted Poisson structures on dg NQ-manifolds.
 As in the Kontsevich--Tamarkin approach \cite{tamarkinAnotherKontsevichFormality,KontsevichOperads,YekutieliDQAG,yekutieliTwistedDQ,vdBerghGlobalDQ} to quantisation, we begin by making use of the $E_2$-algebra structure on polydifferential operators and formality of the $E_2$-operad.
 Where their quantisation for manifolds hinges on invariance of the Hochschild complex under affine transformations, an argument which will not adapt to dg manifolds, we instead exploit the observation that the Hochschild complex carries an anti-involution, and that such anti-involutive deformations of the complex of polyvectors are essentially unique.